Testing Your New Database

 Overview

-With your new Database class defined, Liquibase should be able to run user-defined SQL statements against the database.
+With your new Database class defined, Liquibase should be able to run user-defined SQL statements on the database.
 Give it a try!

 Testing